How to Test a Car Battery with a Multimeter

 What Else Could Be Wrong with My Car Battery?

 Another common problem with your car battery is corrosion at the terminal connections.
 You can remove the corrosion with sandpaper, but make sure to wear gloves and safety goggles!

 Get Helpful Car Repair Tips Courtesy of CarHop

 If your car still won’t start, then it could be your car starter as well.
 Find out how to diagnose and replace a car starter, and count on CarHop for all your auto maintenance and repair tips.
+If you’re still doing research, find out how to fix a check engine light, today.
 We’re also your source for quality used cars throughout the country, so contact us for more information at 800-600-7013.

 More Car Maintenance How-To’s from CarHop